+Science.
 Students take grade-level-specific classes in order to meet the State Core requirements.
-Fifth and Sixth graders take science every other day, alternating with their Digital Learning class, where they learn important digital citizenship skills and concepts.
+Fifth graders take science every other day, alternating with their Digital Learning class, where they learn important digital citizenship skills and concepts.
 Our 6th - 8th graders have science daily.
 Hands-on learning through science labs and fieldwork is an important part of these classes.
 Students are asked to demonstrate their understanding of scientific concepts through original projects that often combine arts with science.

 7th-graders attend genetics labs at the University of Utah during their study of human genetics and perform 3 anatomy labs during the year.